-No article or book makes the case for offensive realism in the sophisticated ways that Morgenthau does for human nature realism and Waltz and others do for defensive realism.
-For sure, some realists have argued that the system gives great powers good reasons to act aggressively.
-Probably the best brief for offensive realism is a short, obscure book written during World War I by G. Lowes Dickinson, a British academic who was an early advocate of the League of Nations.47 In The European Anarchy, he argues that the root cause of World War I "was not Germany nor any other power.
-The real culprit was the European anarchy," which created powerful incentives for states "to acquire supremacy over the others for motives at once of security and domination."48 Nevertheless, neither Dickinson nor anyone else makes a comprehensive case for offensive realism.49 My aim in writing this book is to fill that void.
+ten during World War I by G. Lowes Dickinson, a British academic who was an early advocate of the League of Nations.
+In The European Anarchy, he argues that the root cause of World War I "was not Germany nor any other power.
+The real culprit was the European anarchy," which created powerful incentives for states "to acquire supremacy over the others for motives at once of security and domination."
+Nevertheless, neither Dickinson nor anyone else makes a comprehensive case for offensive realism.
+No My aim in writing this book is to fill that void.